Absences and Attendance

 - Year 6-8: Snell Team

-Each team has been named after a famous New Zealanders; Kiri Te Kanawa, Joy Cowley, Sir Edmund Hillary and Peter Snell.
+Each team has been named after a famous New Zealander; Kiri Te Kanawa, Joy Cowley, Sir Edmund Hillary and Peter Snell.

-There is a compulsory uniform policy at Kohimarama School which can be purchased from the school.
+There is a compulsory uniform at Kohimarama School which can be purchased from the school Uniform Shop on Remuera Rd.

 All students are required to follow the School’s uniform dress code as laid out in this policy, with rare exceptions.
 The Principal has the authority to sanction, in individual cases, variances from the code.
 These reasons could include, but may not be limited to;